 The Browning Version (with South Downs) - 2nd London West End Revival 2012

-The double bill of plays South Downs / The Browning Version previewed 19 April 2012, opened 24 April 2012, closed 21 July 2012 at the Harold Pinter Theatre in London
+Previewed 19 April 2012, Opened 24 April 2012, Closed 21 July 2012 at the Harold Pinter Theatre

 "There are many themes that link this wonderful pairing, first seen in Chichester last year, of Terence Rattigan's classic The Browning Version, from 1948, and a companion piece by David Hare commissioned for the Rattigan centenary last year by the playwright's estate...
 South Downs comes first.
 It is Hare's most buoyant work in years.
 Although it is highly personal - scholarship boy Blakemore shares some of the playwright's background - it is also witty, vivid, erudite and always enjoyable as it evokes the hierarchies and priorities of boarding-school boys in 1962.
 We get a stream of hilarious yet touching lines as Hare traces the way that changing the world once felt both doable and a duty...
 If, at first, Rattigan seems creaky by comparison, the ideas eventually dig deep in Angus Jackson's fine production.
 On Scutt's naturalistic living-room set, Nicholas Farrell plays the classics master Crocker-Harris, mocked by the boys, cuckolded by his wife, disrespected by the governors...
 It's a terrific performance by Farrell, and is superbly supported by Chancellor as his embittered wife, among a fine cast of adult and teenage actors."
 The Times

-The double bill of plays South Downs / The Browning Version in London at the Harold Pinter Theatre previewed from 19 April 2012, opened on 24 April 2012 and closes on 21 July 2012.
+The double bill of plays South Downs / The Browning Version in London at the Harold Pinter Theatre previewed from 19 April 2012, opened on 24 April 2012 and closed on 21 July 2012.